Sunday Service time:

 In the pews you will find 3 books.
 The green book (most frequently referred to as either “the green book” or “the B.A.S”) is the Book of Alternative Services, containing the words for the service.
 The modern rite of the Holy Eucharist (communion), beginning on page 185, is the service we generally use each Sunday.
 Your pew bulletin will give you the page numbers for the various prayers and the text for the psalm.

 Common Praise (the bright blue book in your pew) is the hymn book that we most frequently use in our Sunday worship.
 You will find the hymn numbers either in the bulletin or up on the hymn board at the front of the church.
-Our other two sources of hymns are either the dark blue book in your pew called “Gather” or other more contemporary hymns that will be handed out with your bulletin.
+Our other two sources of hymns are either the dark blue book called “Gather” or other more contemporary hymns that will be handed out with your bulletin.

 When do I Sit, or Stand or Kneel?